Look-Ahead Reasoning on Learning Platforms: Conclusion

 We study look-ahead reasoning as a new aspect of strategic reasoning on learning platforms.
 While traditional analyses of strategic classification treat users as reacting independently to a fixed model, look-ahead reasoning highlights that users’ incentives and actions are inherently interdependent---each agent’s actions influence future model deployments, and thus the utility of other agents in the population.
 Within this broad theme, we find that higher-order reasoning accelerates convergence toward equilibrium but does not improve individuals' long-run outcomes, suggesting that attempts to ``outsmart'' others may offer only transient advantages.
 In contrast, collective reasoning---where users coordinate their behavior through their shared impact on the model---allows the agents to steer the model towards a desirable state.
 Our results show that this can be a very effective lever for the collective when the loss of the learner and the utility of the population are appropriately aligned.
 However, for conflicting objectives, we find that the excessive steering power that comes with larger collectives can prevent large utility gains.

-A central goal of our work was to provide a unifying framework to contrast selfish reasoning with collective reasoning on learning platforms.
-We hope this opens up new pathways to transfer insights from strategic classification to algorithmic collective action, and vice versa.
-Beyond this, there are several natural extensions of our work.
+A central goal of our work was to provide a unifying framework to contrast selfish reasoning with collective reasoning when contesting machine learning predictions.
+There are several natural extensions of our work.
 One is investigating look-ahead reasoning under imperfect information.
 As common in economic models, we assumed agents determine their actions under perfect information.
-In our case, this depends on the learner's loss function and the population's data distribution.
+In our case, this concerns knowledge about the learner's loss function and the population's data distribution.
 However, in practice this information needs to be estimated from finite data which raises questions of statistical complexity.
-A related question would be to study how model misspecifications and estimation errors impact outcomes in look-ahead reasoning.
+A related question would be to study how model misspecifications, estimation errors, and imperfect coordination impact outcomes in look-ahead reasoning.

+More broadly, we hope our work can support recent discussions concerning data poisoning and multi-party adversarial attacks~\citep[e.g.,][]{nestaas2025adversarial}, and open up new pathways to transfer insights from strategic classification to algorithmic collective action, and vice versa.